jlguenego/lexer/README.md

 The most generic one (identifer, type, etc.) must be applied with very low priority, so it is recommanded to place them at the end of the rule list.

+## Typescript

+This module is written in Typescript and ready to be used in Typescript without separate typing module.

 ## TODO

 - Explain how it is working.